Standard expressions and confusing words

 You can also try organizing by theme:

-- Human Resources: pay rise, layoff, background check, cover letter, be shortlisted
+- Human Resources: pay rise, layoff, background check, cost of living, cover letter, be shortlisted

 - Finance: cash flow, go bankrupt, remain stable, steady increase, tax evasion, cash withdrawal